ngducanh126/apollo-coding-challenge/README.md

-The **REST API** server follows standard RESTful principles, providing CRUD operations for vehicles. **The GraphQL server** offers a flexible and efficient way to query and mutate data.
 Both servers use **Python Flask** for the backend and **SQLite** for data storage.
 Key features include robust validation, error handling, logging, rate limiting, and security best practices.
-I aim to ensure a reliable and scalable system for managing vehicle data.